 How to Get Subscribers on Your Blog

-There are a few ways to get subscribers, also referred to as “collecting leads,” on a blog that we will discuss in order of effectiveness with one caveat: the last method is VERY effective and should be used in addition to the one or more of the first 4 methods.
+There are a few ways to get subscribers, also referred to as “collecting leads,” on a blog that I will discuss in order of effectiveness with one caveat: The last method is very effective and should be used in addition to one or more of the first 4 methods.

 Scroll mats are one of the most effective ways to capture leads without upsetting your readers too much.
-We personally used them on both of our blogs before we had banners custom coded.
+I personally used them on multiple websites before I had custom banners coded.

-When a reader lands on your blog post, a screen will essentially scroll down with your opt-in on it.
-The reader can either opt-in or simply continue scrolling down the page to make the scroll mat disappear.
+When a reader lands on your post, a screen will essentially scroll down with your opt-in on it.
+The reader can either opt in or simply continue scrolling down the page to make the scroll mat disappear.

 There is also usually a little arrow that the reader can click as well to make it disappear (see below).